FabricMC/fabric-docs/develop/getting-started/creating-a-project.md

 You can use the [Fabric Template Mod Generator](https://fabricmc.net/develop/template/) to generate a new project for your mod - you should fill in the required fields, such as the mod name, package name, and the Minecraft version that you want to develop for.

-The package name should be lowercase, seperated by dots, and unique to avoid conflicts with other programmers packages.
+The package name should be lowercase, separated by dots, and unique to avoid conflicts with other programmers' packages.
 It is typically formatted as a reversed internet domain, such as `com.example.modid`.

 ![Preview of the generator](/assets/develop/getting-started/template-generator.png)